 Within 5 Years of Retirement Age

-The calculator listed here does not reflect changes made in payments if your status changes from “being within 5 years of retirement age” to “retirement age” while you are still receiving the Sal Klita payments.
+The calculator listed above does not reflect automatic changes made in payments if your status changes from arriving prior to 5 years of retirement age to retirement age while you are still receiving the Sal Klita payments.
 The Sal Klita is then recalculated to that of retirement age.

 Mishpachat Olim (Oleh Family)